Son923/society/docs/TRANSLATIONS.md

 1. **Missing Translations**: If a translation is missing, the game will fall back to English
 2. **Text Overflow**: If translated text is too long, consider using abbreviations or adjusting the UI
 3. **Special Characters**: Ensure proper encoding for special characters
+4. **Parameter Formatting**: When using parameters in translations, make sure they are properly formatted in all language files

 ## Need Help?